Child marriage: Domestic violence

-Married teenage girls with low levels of education suffer greater risk of social isolation and domestic violence than more educated women who marry as adults.Haberland, Nicole, Eric L. Chong, and Hillary J. Bracken.
-2006.
-A world apart: the disadvantage and social isolation of married adolescent girls.
-Brief based on background paper prepared for the WHO/UNFPA/Population Council Technical Consultation on Married Adolescents.
-New York: The Population Council Following marriage, girls frequently relocate to their husband's home and take on the domestic role of being a wife, which often involves relocating to another village or area.
+Married teenage girls with low levels of education suffer greater risk of social isolation and domestic violence than more educated women who marry as adults.
+Following marriage, girls frequently relocate to their husband's home and take on the domestic role of being a wife, which often involves relocating to another village or area.
 This transition may result in a young girl dropping out of school, moving away from her family and friends, and a loss of the social support that she once had.
 A husband's family may also have higher expectations for the girl's submissiveness to her husband and his family because of her youth.
 This sense of isolation from a support system can have severe mental health implications including depression.

-Large age gaps between the child and her spouse makes her more vulnerable to domestic violence and marital rape.
+Large age gaps between the child and her spouse make her more vulnerable to domestic violence and marital rape.
 Girls who marry as children face severe and life-threatening marital violence at higher rates.
 Husbands in child marriages are often more than ten years older than their wives.
 This can increase the power and control a husband has over his wife and contribute to prevalence of spousal violence.
 Early marriage places young girls in a vulnerable situation of being completely dependent on her husband.
 Domestic and sexual violence from their husbands has lifelong, devastating mental health consequences for young girls because they are at a formative stage of psychological development.
 These mental health consequences of spousal violence can include depression and suicidal thoughts.
 Child brides, particularly in situations such as vani, also face social isolation, emotional abuse and discrimination in the homes of their husbands and in-laws.

 Women's rights

 The United Nations, through a series of conventions has declared child marriage a violation of human rights.
-The Convention on the Elimination of all Forms of Discrimination of Women ('CEDAW'), the Committee on the Rights of the Child ('CRC'), and the Universal Declaration of Human Rights form the international standard against child marriage.
+The Convention on the Elimination of all Forms of Discrimination of Women (CEDAW), the Committee on the Rights of the Child (CRC), and the Universal Declaration of Human Rights form the international standard against child marriage.
 Child marriages impact violates a range of women's interconnected rights such as equality on grounds of sex and age, to receive the highest attainable standard of health, to be free from slavery, access to education, freedom of movement, freedom from violence, reproductive rights, and the right to consensual marriage.
-The consequence of these violations impact woman, her children and the broader society.
+The consequence of these violations impact woman, her children, and the broader society.